π Download security one-pager (PDF) π Download HIPAA BAA template (PDF)

 5. Application security

 - Input validation.
-Every API route validates input with strict schemas before any downstream call; field-level validators (regex, iban, gtin, loinc, snomed, icd10, npi) gate mapping outputs.
+Every API route validates input with strict schemas before any downstream call; field-level validators (regex, iban, gtin, loinc, icd10, npi) gate mapping outputs.

 - Schema-only enforcement.
 Sample rows are clamped at the HTTP edge by

-clampForSchemaOnly()— there is no code path that lets full-row content into a schema-only workspace. - Rate limiting.
+clampForSchemaOnly()(β€3 rows Γ β€80 chars/cell) and the same clamp is re-applied defensively at the LLM call boundary insidelib/matcher.ts.
+There is no code path that lets full-row content into a schema-only workspace; persisted upload metadata in Supabase storesparsed_sampleonly and keepsparsed_rowsnull for schema-only uploads, with a 15-minute sweep clearing any expired row payloads. - Rate limiting.
 Per-key sliding-window rate limiter enforced before any billable work begins; abusive patterns trigger automatic backoff and alerting.

 - Dependency scanning.
 Daily automated scans of npm dependencies (Snyk and GitHub Dependabot); critical vulnerabilities patched within 48 hours, high within 7 days.